 Carbohydrate.
-Carbohydrate, when present, is determined as the difference between 100 and the sum of the percentages of water, protein, total lipid (fat), ash, and, when present, alcohol.
-Total carbohydrate values include total dietary fiber.
-Available carbohydrate, which is used in some countries, can be calculated if desired by the user, by subtracting the sum of the percentages of water, protein, total lipid (fat), ash, total dietary fiber, and, when present, alcohol from 100.
-Carbohydrate in beer and wine is determined by methods 979.06 (27.1.21) and 985.10 (28.1.18) of AOAC International (AOAC, 2010), respectively.
-Total dietary fiber content is determined by enzymaticgravimetric methods 985.29 or 991.43 of the AOAC (2010).
+Carbohydrate, when present, is determined as the difference between 100 and the sum of the percentages of water, protein, total lipid (fat), ash, and, when present, alcohol and is referred to as "Carbohydrate by difference" in the tables.
+Values for carbohydrate by difference include total dietary fiber.
+Available carbohydrate, which is used in some countries, can be calculated if desired by the user, by subtracting the sum of the percentages of water, protein, total lipid (fat), ash, total dietary fiber, and alcohol (when present) from 100.
+Carbohydrate in beer and wine for food items provided by others may have been determined by methods 979.06 (27.1.21) and 985.10 (28.1.18) of AOAC International (AOAC, 2012), respectively.
+Total dietary fiber content is determined by enzymatic-gravimetric methods 985.29 or 991.43 of the AOAC (2012).
 Total sugars is the term used for the sum of the individual monosaccharides (galactose, glucose, and fructose) and disaccharides (sucrose, lactose, and maltose).
 Analytical data for individual sugars obtained through NFNAP were determined by liquid chromatography (AOAC 982.14).
-Earlier values were also determined using AOAC methods (2010), with either highperformance liquid chromatography (HPLC) or gas-liquid chromatography (GLC).
+Earlier values were also determined using AOAC methods (2012), with either high-performance liquid chromatography (HPLC) or gasliquid chromatography (GLC).
 When analytical data for total sugars are unavailable for items in the FNDDS, values are imputed or obtained from manufacturers and trade associations.
-Starch is analyzed using the AOAC method 966.11 (2010) or by a polarometric method (The Feedings Stuffs Regulations 1982).
+Starch is analyzed using the AOAC method 966.11 or 979.10 (2012) or by a polarometric method (The Feedings Stuffs Regulations 1982).
 Because the analyses of total dietary fiber, total sugars, and starch are performed separately and reflect the analytical variability inherent to the measurement process, the sum of these carbohydrate fractions may not equal the carbohydrate-by-difference value.

 Food Energy.
 Food energy is expressed in kilocalories (kcal) and kilojoules (kJ).
 One kcal equals 4.184 kJ.
 The data represent physiologically available energy, which is the energy value remaining after digestive and urinary losses are deducted from gross energy.
 Energy values, with the exception of multi-ingredient processed foods, are based on the Atwater system for determining energy values.
 Derivation of the Atwater calorie factors is discussed in "Agriculture Handbook 74" (Merrill and Watt, 1973).
-For multi-ingredient processed foods, kilocalorie values (source codes 8 or 9; for more information on source codes, see p.
-34) generally reflect industry practices (as permitted by NLEA) of calculating kilocalories as 4, 4, or 9 kilocalories per gram of protein, carbohydrate, and fat, respectively, or as 4, 4, or 9 kilocalories per gram of protein, carbohydrate minus insoluble fiber, and fat.
+For multi-ingredient processed foods (source codes 8 or 9; for more information on source codes, see p.
+34) kilocalorie values generally reflect industry practices (as permitted by NLEA) of calculating kilocalories as 4, 4, or 9 kilocalories per gram of protein, carbohydrate, and fat, respectively, or as 4, 4, or 9 kilocalories per gram of protein, carbohydrate minus insoluble fiber, and fat.
 The latter method is often used for high-fiber foods.